-We at Metalheads Forever and Metal On Loud Magazine were very pleasantly surprised by the awesome shout-out you did in our community, holding up a sign greeting our members.
+We at the Metalheads Foundation and Metal On Loud Magazine were very pleasantly surprised by the awesome shout-out you did in our community, holding up a sign greeting our members.
 Stuff like that grabs our attention, great job!
 Was it a spontaneous action over drinks, or did you plan this?

 Great to hear you liked it!
 It actually came up in one of our rehearsals, as we were invited to the group the day before.
 We had just won a award in our hometown and got spotted by one of your admins.
 We got into the group and saw the huge member count; we thought that kind of community deserved a special greeting.

 Now that you have our attention, tell us a bit about Annominus, who are you and what do you play?

 Certainly!
 We are five dudes from Denmark who have been going at it, in the current lineup, for about three years.
 We released our debut album worldwide in November ’14 and have been busy spreading the word about us ever since.
 In the band we’ve got Jacob on vocals, Morten on lead guitar, Nord on rhythm guitar, Peter on bass and growls, and last but not least, Mathias on drums.

 Since you came in our view in a special way, I’d thought let’s return the favor and make this a special kind of interview.
 You’re obviously looking for spotlight, so I thought let’s see if there are step-by -step programs out there for those looking for fame!
 And of course there are, this is the internet!
 You game to see how well you’re on your way to fame?

 One of the first tips almost all “get famous” programs list is “be unique”, or “be recognizable”.
 If I listen to your first release, “End of Atonement” from 2014, I’d say all three apply to you.
 What can you tell us about your chosen style of Metal music?
 What makes you unique?